onespeedone/LCNC/readme.txt

 As of 2/17/2026 the default kernel is a realtime kernel (preempt) when using the amd64 cd iso

-To check what kernal is running open a terminal and type:
+To check what kernel is running open a terminal and type:

     uname -a